William Dawson Scholar

 frederic [dot] megret [at] mcgill [dot] ca (Email)

-Frédéric Mégret is an Associate Professor of Law, and the Canada Research Chair on the Law of Human Rights and Legal Pluralism.
+Frédéric Mégret is an Associate Professor of Law.
 In March 2015, he was made a William Dawson Scholar by McGill University.
+He held the Canada Research Chair on the Law of Human Rights and Legal Pluralism from 2006 to 2015.

 Before joining the University of McGill, Professor Mégret was an Assistant Professor at the Faculty of Law of the University of Toronto, a Boulton fellow at McGill University and a research associate at the European University Institute in Florence.